niinofonseca/analisar-sentimentos-python/README.md

 ## About the Project

-This team project aims to develop a sentiment analysis system capable of identifying, classifying, and weighting emotions in comments written in Brazilian Portuguese.
+This team project aims to develop a sentiment analysis system capable of identifying, classifying, and weighting emotions in comments written in Portuguese.

 The application reads individual comments or batches of comments (in JSON format) and classifies each one as **positive**, **negative**, or **neutral**, based on predefined keywords and their corresponding weights.
 It also implements **negation handling** (e.g., “não gostei”, “não é ruim”) to improve analysis accuracy.